 “No, it’s the 17-year cicadas,” he told us, and I kept my mouth shut.
 I hadn’t a clue about what “17-year cicadas” were.
 Back in the city, a Google search educated me about these peculiar insects.

-After the cicadas, the most interesting features on Dunderberg Mountain are traces left from an incline railroad.
-It was never completed, left behind from an early 20th Century spa project that ran out of cash.
+After the cicadas, the most interesting features on Dunderberg Mountain were traces from an incline railroad.
+Never completed, left behind from an early 20th Century spa project that ran out of cash.

-There are still well-defined rail beds and spooky entrances to tunnels that never go anywhere.
+There are still well-defined rail beds and spooky entrances to tunnels going nowhere.

 Doodletown, a Suburban Ghost Town On Top of Dunderberg Mountain